taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Password_Reset.md

 Password Reset
 ///

-The email from Taikun will include a link to a password reset page where you can create a new password.
+The email from Taikun CloudWorks will include a link to a password reset page where you can create a new password.

 ---

 ## **Reset Password via Profile Menu**

-If you're logged into Taikun, you can reset your password directly from the **Profile** menu:
+If you're logged into Taikun CloudWorks, you can reset your password directly from the **Profile** menu:

 1. Open the **Profile** menu.
 2. Navigate to the password change section.